 - Housing Benefit

-Full benefits are directly to recipients on a monthly basis.
-In the old system housing benefits were paid directly to landlords.
+Full benefits are direct to recipients on a monthly basis.
+In the old system, housing benefits were paid directly to landlords.
 This offered a measure of income security.
-In the old system benefits were paid weekly or fortnightly.
+In the old system, benefits were paid weekly or fortnightly.
 Now, recipients have to learn how to manage finances over a full month.
-So initially difficulties result in late rent payments or no payments at all.
+So initially, difficulties result in late rent payments or no payments at all.

 Universal Credit and Landlords

-The Money Advice Service recommends that landlords engage with their tenants either before they go on Universal Credit, or as soon as possible afterwards.
-It’s important to be tactful, but still emphasise their rent responsibilities and offer support or make use of the support system in the system.
-Monday Advice Service also a Budget Planner to help people better manage their income.
+The Money Advice Service recommends that landlords engage with their tenants either before they go on Universal Credit or as soon as possible afterwards.
+It’s important to be tactful but still emphasise their rent responsibilities and offer support or make use of the support system in the system.
+Monday Advice Service is also a Budget Planner to help people better manage their income.

 Landlords can apply for an Alternative Payment Arrangement (APA), wherein they receive rent directly.